dvdhsu/rpn/readme.md

 # RPN Calculator

-This RPN calcualator takes strings, and returns floating point numbers which correspond to the evaluation of the string.
+This RPN calculator takes strings, and returns floating point numbers which correspond to the evaluation of the string.

 Give the test cases a spin!
 They produce these results: